patoglu/structural_32bit_alu/README.md

 # structural_32bit_alu
 32 bit ALU implemented via 1 bit ALU's.
 Only structural verilog is used.
+Details in report.